-QEF Election
+OEF Election

 A U.S. Holder that makes a timely and effective QEF Election for the first tax year in which its holding period of its common shares begins generally will not be subject to the rules of Section 1291 of the Code discussed above with respect to its common shares.
-A U.S. Holder that makes a timely and effective QEF Election will be subject to U.S. federal income tax on such U.S. Holder's pro rata share of, (a) the net capital gain of Eurasian, which will be taxed as long-term capital gain to such

-U.S. Holder, and (b) the ordinary earnings of Eurasian, which will be taxed as ordinary income to such U.S. Holder.
+A U.S. Holder that makes a timely and effective QEF Election will be subject to U.S. federal income tax on such U.S. Holder's pro rata share of, (a) the net capital gain of Eurasian, which will be taxed as long-term capital gain to such U.S. Holder, and (b) the ordinary earnings of Eurasian, which will be taxed as ordinary income to such U.S. Holder.
 Generally, "net capital gain" is the excess of (i) net long-term capital gain over (ii) net short-term capital loss, and "ordinary earnings" are the excess of (i) "earnings and profits" over (ii) net capital gain.
 A U.S. Holder that makes a QEF Election will be subject to U.S. federal income tax on such amounts for each tax year in which Eurasian is a PFIC, regardless of whether such amounts are actually distributed to such U.S. Holder by Eurasian.
-However, for any tax year in which Eurasian is a PFIC and has no net income or gain, U.S. Holders that have made a QEF Election would not have any income inclusions as a result of the QEF Election.
-If a U.S. Holder that made a QEF Election has an income inclusion, such U.S. Holder may, subject to certain limitations, elect to defer payment of current U.S. federal income tax on such amounts, subject to an interest charge.
+However, for any tax year in which Eurasian is a PFIC and has no net income or gain, U.S. Holder that made a QEF Election has an income inclusion, such U.S. Holder may, subject to certain limitations, elect to defer payment of current U.S. federal income tax on such amounts, subject to an interest charge.
 If such U.S. Holder is not a corporation, any such interest paid will be treated as "personal interest", which is not deductible.